 |Robinsons Sparkling Orange & Ginger|

-And, for school age children, staying hydrated is even more important to give them the best chance to learn as much as possible.
+We know that staying hydrated is vital for our health.
+In fact, just a slight drop in hydration levels affects our brain and our performance.
+And, for school-age children, staying hydrated is even more important to give them the best chance to learn as much as possible.

 So how do we encourage our kids (and the rest of our family!) to drink more?

 Ideally, of course, the drink of choice would be water but, having regularly had to remove barely touched cups of water, it’s good that there is another weapon in the parenting arsenal.